Generalized prolate spheroidal functions: algorithms and analysis: Mathematical and numerical preliminaries

 \end{proof} \begin{remark} The Pr{\"u}fer Transform is often used in algorithms for finding the roots of oscillatory special functions.
-Suppose that $\phi: [a,b] \rightarrow \R$ is a special function satisfying differential equation (\ref{400}).
-It turns out that in most cases, coefficient
+For instance, suppose that $\phi: [a,b] \rightarrow \R$ is a special function satisfying differential equation (\ref{400.2}).
+It turns out that in most cases, coefficient $\sqrt{\beta(x)}$ in (\ref{400.2}) is significantly larger than